rdallman/reed.pizza/content/resume.md

 -------------------------------------------------------------------

-I'm building systems for now, but am interested in most things.
+I'm currently building systems, but am interested in most things.

 ### Labor

 **May 2014-Present, Backend Engineer, [Iron.io]**

-  *  Built a strongly consistent, distributed key-value store on top of RocksDB.
+  *  Co-built a strongly consistent, distributed key-value store on top of RocksDB.
-  *  Built a distributed message queue on top of that, specifically for performance and persistence for processing [delayed] jobs.
+  *  Co-built a distributed message queue on top of that, specifically for performance + persistence for processing [delayed] jobs.
   *  Migrated infrastructure from upstart scripts and binaries to CoreOS and Docker.
-  *  Wrote a lot of Go code.
+  *  Wrestled with Linux.
+Wrote a lot of Go code.
 Ran a lot of Go code.

 **May 2013-May 2014, Undergraduate Research Assistant, Auburn University**